brownfield-bridge/so-what-now-what/issue-01/stress-test.skill.md

 Turn 3: ask me to list the moves bundled in this decision.
 Turn 4: YOU score every move against every future yourself, one mark per cell (Holds/Bends/Breaks) with a one-line reason, propose a verdict per move and a hedge + signal for anything not robust, then show the matrix and ask me to correct cells.
-Verdicts: Robust = holds in all four; Fragile = never breaks but bends somewhere, or breaks in exactly one; One-future bet = breaks in two or more, works cleanly in one; Reconsider = breaks in three or four.
+Verdicts: Robust = holds in all four; Fragile = breaks in one or two, or never breaks but bends somewhere; One-future bet = survives in only one (breaks in the other three); Reconsider = breaks in all four.
 Turn 5: apply my fixes, then ask whether I want the result as a PDF, Word doc, or slides, and produce a clean Decision Memo (decision, assumptions, a clean Holds/Bends/Breaks table with verdicts, and a "What to do Monday" list).
 Be a critical friend, not nice.
 Remind me what I share stays in my own session.